kylecombes/google-maps-react/README.md

 ```

 The Google Map React component library uses React and the Google API to give easy access to the Google Maps library.

+If you add a new component, be sure to add it as an export in `index.js` and run `npm run prepublish`.

 ___